weinoose/DigitIdentifier/README.md

 # Digit Identifier

-Digit Identifier is an open-source python deep learning software, that predicts handwriting digits.
+Digit Identifier is an open-source python deep learning application, that predicts handwriting digits.
 This project was prepared to recognize and predict handwriting digits using the tensorflow backend.

-In order, you have to install additional packages at below to work with this repository.

 ```bash
 pip install tensorflow